 We are encouraging transparency and communication from cider makers to build fidelity with consumers—don’t betray the consumer with marketing.
 Discussing flavor, ingredients and sweetness honestly are how we help a drinker find the cider they will like before they open the bottle or can.
 The use of poignant descriptive language on cans and bottles will reduce palate-mismatches.
 Tell the drinker what your cider will taste like.

 In doing so, it is important that our industry work toward a language that is (a) accurate (b) illustrative (c) unified.

-The following organizations have embraced shared terms for communicating dryness: USACM, BJCP, GLINTCAP and NYCA.
+The following organizations have embraced shared terms for communicating dryness: American Cider Association, BJCP, GLINTCAP and NYCA.
 The four categories of sweetness are: